Summary

 The Unrealized Value of America's Golf Courses

-Thesis Proposal Posted
+Thesis Posted

 This thesis quantifies the macroeconomic inefficiency of recreational land allocation, estimating the aggregate opportunity cost of 16,297 U.S. golf courses against their Highest and Best Use (HBU) counterfactuals.